Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: Related Work

 \section{Related Work}

 \paragraph{From Direct Generation to Interleaved Multimodal Reasoning.} Text-to-image diffusion models can generate high-quality images from a single prompt \cite{ho2020diffusion,dosovitskiy2020vit,ramesh2022hierarchical,saharia2022photorealistic,rombach2022high}, yet often struggle with fine-grained compositional constraints, especially attribute binding and spatial relations.
 In language modeling, Chain-of-Thought prompting suggests that eliciting intermediate reasoning steps can improve compositional generalization \cite{wei2022cot,lyu-etal-2023-faithfulcot,wang2024chainofthought}.
-Recent multimodal extensions similarly externalize intermediate \emph{visual thoughts}, generating images as part of the reasoning trace to support spatial working memory \cite{Chen_Zhou_Shen_Hong_Sun_Gutfreund_Gan_2024vcot,cheng2025visualthoughts,anonymous2026thinkmorph,cotdet,zhong2025flowvla,cotvla,Dong_2025_CVPRinsightV,tian2025egor1,li2025mvot,wang2025mcotsurvey}.
-In parallel, early-fusion token-based models interleave text and image tokens within a single autoregressive stream, making mixed-modal traces a native output format \cite{yu2023scaling,chameleon2024}.
-Building on this paradigm, we study \emph{process-supervised generation}, where the model outputs an interleaved text--image trace of intermediate assembly states, enabling step-wise supervision beyond direct generated images.
+Recent multimodal extensions similarly externalize intermediate \emph{visual thoughts}, generating images as part of the reasoning trace to support spatial working memory \cite{Chen_Zhou_Shen_Hong_Sun_Gutfreund_Gan_2024vcot,cheng2025visualthoughts,anonymous2026thinkmorph,cotdet,zhong2025flowvla,cotvla,Dong_2025_CVPRinsightV,tian2025egor1,li2025mvot,zhang2025openhoiopenworldhandobjectinteraction,wang2025mcotsurvey,cui2025draw}.
+In parallel, models based on early fusion interleave text and image tokens within a single autoregressive stream, making mixed-modal traces a native output format. \cite{yu2023scaling,chameleon2024,cao2026causalinfluencemaximizationsteadystate}.
+Building on this paradigm, we study \emph{process-supervised generation}, where the model outputs an interleaved \textit{text--image} trace of intermediate assembly states, enabling stepwise supervision beyond direct generated images.